codewithmokone/codewithmokone/README.md

   - This application allows you to view food menus and make orders and it uses Payfast as a payment gateway.

 ### Tools I use
-- IDE & Editors: VS Code.
+- IDE & Editors: VS Code
+- Design: Figma
 - Version Control: Git, GitHub

 ### How to Reach Me